vernaillen/harmonics-website/content/en/trancedance.md

 ### Dates

 More details will follow very soon.
-You can [subscribe to the newsletter](/newsletter) to stay informed.
+You can already [subscribe to the newsletter](/newsletter) to stay informed.

 Every last Monday of the month:
   * Monday 30 January 2023, 7pm